spaces-lalala/video_stabilization_metric_code/README.md

 > **Note**: This repository is continuously being updated.
 If you notice any errors or have information to contribute, please feel free to contact me.

-A comprehensive collection of stability score metrics for evaluating video stabilization algorithms, including detailed definitions from key research papers and links to public implementations.
+A collection of "stability_score" metrics for evaluating video stabilization algorithms, including detailed definitions from key research papers and links to public implementations.

 ## Table of Contents
 - [Public Implementations](#public-implementations)